HL7/US-Core/source/pages/clinical-notes-guidance.md

 Clinical notes are a key component to communicate the current status of a patient.
 In the context of this implementation guide, the term "clinical notes" refers to the wide variety of documents generated on behalf of a patient in many care activities.
 They include notes to support transitions of care, care planning, quality reporting, billing and even handwritten notes by a providers.
 This implementation guide does not define new note types or set content requirements per note type.
 Instead, this implementation guide focuses on exposing clinical notes stored in existing systems.

 Specifically, this implementation guide defines the exchange of the following five "Common Clinical Notes".
-{: #common-clinical-notes}

-- [Consultation Note (11488-4)]
+* [Consultation Note (11488-4)]
-- [Discharge Summary (18842-5)]
+* [Discharge Summary (18842-5)]
-- [History & Physical Note (34117-2)]
+* [History & Physical Note (34117-2)]
-- [Procedures Note (28570-0)]
+* [Procedures Note (28570-0)]
-- [Progress Note (11506-3)]
+* [Progress Note (11506-3)]

+and SHOULD support the DiagnosticReport categories:

+* Cardiology (LP29684-5)
+* Radiology (LP29708-2)
+* Pathology (LP7839-6)

-This initial list was defined after surveying the participants in Argonaut and the US Veterans Administration (VA).
+The Argonaut project team provided this initial list to HL7 after surveying the participants in Argonaut and the US Veterans Administration (VA).
 They represent the *minimum* set a system must support to claim conformance to this guide.
 In addition, systems are encouraged to support other common notes types such as:

-*TODO - link these to LOINC too*
-- Imaging
-- Pathology narrative
-- Cardiology Reports
-- Referral Note
+* Referral Note
-- Surgical Operation Note
+* Surgical Operation Note
-- Nurse Note
+* Nurse Note

+The full list of note (document) types is available in the [US Core DocumentReference Type Value Set].

 ### FHIR Resources to Exchange Clinical Notes

-Both [DocumentReference] and [DiagnosticReport] resources have been [profiled] to support the exchange of clinical notes.
+The [US Core DocumentReference Profile] and [US Core DiagnosticReport Profile for Report and Note exchange] support the exchange of clinical notes.
 (See  [Resource Selection](#resource-selection) for a full discussion on the decision to use these resources.)

 DocumentReference is the best choice when the narrative is broader then a specific order or report, such as a Progress Note or Discharge Summary Note.
 The DocumentReference Resource can point to a short 2-3 sentence status of the patient, or reference a complex CDA or Composition document which can include *both* a narrative and a discrete information.